M4 (computer language)

 m4 is a general-purpose macro processor included in most Unix-like operating systems, and is a component of the POSIX standard.

 The language was designed by Brian Kernighan and Dennis Ritchie for the original versions of UNIX.
 It is an extension of an earlier macro processor, m3, written by Ritchie for an unknown AP-3 minicomputer.

 The macro preprocessor operates as a text-replacement tool.
 It is employed to re-use text templates, typically in computer programming applications, but also in text editing and text-processing applications.
-Most users require m4 as a dependency of GNU autoconf.
+Most users require m4 as a dependency of GNU autoconf and GNU Bison.

 History

 Macro processors became popular when programmers commonly used assembly language.
 In those early days of programming, programmers noted that much of their programs consisted of repeated text, and they invented simple means for reusing this text.
 Programmers soon discovered the advantages not only of reusing entire blocks of text, but also of substituting different values for similar parameters.
-This defined the usage range of macro processors.
+This defined the usage range of macro processors at the time.

 In the 1960s, an early general-purpose macro processor, M6, was in use at AT&T Bell Laboratories, which was developed by Douglas McIlroy, Robert Morris and Andrew Hall.

 Kernighan and Ritchie developed m4 in 1977, basing it on the ideas of Christopher Strachey.
 The distinguishing features of this style of macro preprocessing included: